rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + a dash of cinnamon, if you want
 + 1/3 cup oil (I use canola)
 + 3/4 cup sour cream

+Mix separately:
 + 3 to 4 squishy bananas

 ### Methodology

 + Mix the dry ingredients.
-+ Mix the wet ingredients in a separate bowl.
+Mix the wet ingredients in a separate bowl.
+Combine thoroughly.
-+ Mix the wet ingredients thoroughly into the dry ones.
-A whisk helps.
++ Then smash in the squishy bananas.
+Easiest to wait to do this after mixing the homogeneous ingredients.

 Bake for 350F for 50-60 minutes (or until a toothpick comes out clean).